lewis-kori/gridsome-portfolio/content/blog/deploy-using-github-actions.md

 Please note that some of the links below are affiliate links and at no additional cost to you.
 Know that I only recommend products, tools and learning services I've personally used and believe are genuinely helpful.
 Most of all, I would never advocate for buying something you can't afford or that you aren't ready to implement.

 1. A [Github account](https://github.com)
 2. A virtual private server.
 I used a DigitalOcean droplet running Ubuntu 20.04 LTS.
-Sign up with [my referral link](https://www.digitalocean.com/?refcode=2282403be01f&utm_campaign=Referral_Invite&utm_medium=Referral_Program) and get $100 in credit for over 60 days.
+Sign up with [my referral link](https://www.digitalocean.com/?refcode=2282403be01f&utm_campaign=Referral_Invite&utm_medium=Referral_Program) and get $100 in credit valid for 60 days.

 ## Create next.js app